 The best time to find a vet is before you need to use their services.
 If you plan to move, find one before you pack the boxes-nothing worse than trying to find help when you are stressed, worried, and in a new area.
 Here are some items to consider as you begin your search.

 Ask around.
 Get referrals.
 Does anyone you know go to that particular vet?
 Check out Yelp.com and read reviews on similar sites.
 Have people had positive experiences with the veterinarian’s services?
 What did they like/dislike about the vet?

-It is crucial that you double check that your veterinarian attended an accredited school and earned a Veterinary Medicine degree.
+It is crucial that you double-check that your veterinarian attended an accredited school and earned a Veterinary Medicine degree.
 A framed diploma should be displayed prominently in the office.
 Look for a vet that is established and not a recent grad.
-For vets with 20+ years experience, inquire about what types of continuing education they have completed.
+For vets with 20+ years of experience, inquire about what types of continuing education they have completed.

-Select a vet that is able to spend quality time with you during your appointment so that you leave the office feeling comfortable that all of your questions and concerns were addressed.
+Select a vet that can spend quality time with you during your appointment so that you leave the office feeling comfortable that all your questions and concerns are addressed.
 Avoid vets that overbook appointments and dedicate a measly 5 minutes to your needs.

-Make sure that you are able to pop in as an emergency walk-in should your dog happen to have an unexpected accident.
+Make sure you can pop in as an emergency walk-in should your dog have an unexpected accident.
 Is the vet available to take phone calls if you have any questions?
-If you call and asked to be considered for a cancellation does the office attempt to fit you in?
+If you called and asked to be considered for cancellation, does the office attempt to fit you in?

-Depending on location, clientele (celebrity vs. lower income), size of facility, etc. veterinarian offices can mark up the prices of standard procedures such as vaccinations and spay/neuter surgeries.
-Check to make sure that your vet offers a fair and standard market price.
+Depending on location, clientele (celebrity vs. lower income), facility size, etc., veterinarian offices can determine the prices of standard procedures such as vaccinations and spay/neuter surgeries.
+Check to ensure that your vet offers a fair and average market price.
 Ask if the veterinary office accepts pet insurance and whether or not flexible payment plans are available for expensive emergency procedures.